Animadversio/Animadversio.github.io/_academic_notes/Note-on-MRF-Image-Prior.md

 * Do a line search on $\lambda$ and find the value that suits the $C$ inequality.

-**Note**: Actually you don't really care $C$, so you can just tune the $\lambda$ Parameter for best appearance equivalently!
+* **Note**: Actually you don't really care $C$, so you can just tune the $\lambda$ Parameter for best appearance equivalently!

 * Essentially you are imposing a cost for being similar to a solution before, and this cost is imposed through unitary term.
   * Cost based on multiple pixels will be harder to translate.

 A distribution of solution may give you an interesting array of solutions, some of them may be super good!
-(M best diverse solution is better than a single one.)
+(M best **diverse** solution is much much better than a single one, using the same base model!)